 - 13th-month salary: The 13th-month salary is a bonus some employers provide across their organization if they so choose or if it is legally required.
 This bonus is typically equal to a full month’s wages given at the end of the year — hence, the name 13th-month salary.
 Various countries have different ways of calculating the right amount.
 In some cases, it may even equal two months’ wages, making it a 13th/14th-month bonus.

-- Holiday bonus: Countries where a 13th-month salary is not customary may still give a holiday bonus, also sometimes called a Christmas bonus.
-The amount you give may differ from employee to employee based on their salary or may be a set dollar amount for all your employees.
+- Holiday bonus: Countries, where a 13th-month salary is not customary, may still give a holiday bonus, also sometimes called a Christmas bonus.
+The amount you give may differ from employee to employee based on their salary, or maybe a set dollar amount for all your employees.

 - Signing bonus: A signing bonus is a one-time bonus given at the beginning of someone’s employment with your company.
-It serves as an extra enticement to get someone to sign on with your company.
+It serves as an extra form of enticement to get someone to sign on with your company.
 This can be especially helpful if you’re persuading someone to leave a position elsewhere or choose your job offer over another offer from a competitor.

 - Retention bonus: A retention bonus is a bonus you give an employee to convince them to stay on with your company if they’re considering leaving.
 It could be that another company has attempted to recruit them, or maybe they’re dissatisfied somehow.
-In addition to addressing any issues that may be troubling the employee, you can offer a retention bonus to incentivize them to stay.
+In addition to addressing any issues that may be troubling the employee, you can offer a retention bonus to incentivize the individual to stay.